-Become data informed, not data driven
+Building product sense by being data informed, not data driven

 There are few phrases that get thrown around as much as the necessity to become data driven.
 It stems from the desire of building organizations and products more objectively.
 That's a good thing.
 Data moves us away from making products on the back of intuition and feeling, but it is delusional to think that subjectiveness can be filtered out entirely.
 Product development is an inherently subjective endeavor, even with all our efforts of trying to quantify it with data.
+The best product decisions happen at the intersection of both.
+And that intersection has a name: product sense.

 Isn't is it just semantics?